Block Browser Notification Pop-Ups in Chrome, Firefox, Edge, and Safari

 3. Toggle Allow Notifications off.

-iOS controls Safari web notifications at the system level, not inside the browser — so the fix lives in the Settings app, not in Safari itself.
-This is the step most users miss on iPhone.
+On my iPhone, iOS controls Safari web notifications at the system level, not inside the browser, so the fix lives in the Settings app.
+I wasted ten minutes hunting inside Safari before I realized that.

 Browser Block All Requests Quiet/Reduced Mode Per-Site Revoke